pure-effect v0.8.0 GitHub →

 What you get out of the box.

-Test without mocks
+Test without a database

 assert.equal(step.cmd.name, 'cmdFindUser'); assert.equal(step.type, 'Command');